okp4/discord-bot/README.md

 ## ✨ Purpose

+This project is a general-purpose Discord bot around the [Cosmos ecosystem](https://cosmos.network) that bridges Discord and the blockchains of that ecosystem.

+The aim of the bot is to cover a wide range of features:

+- requesting tokens for a testnet Cosmos (aka as Faucet feature) ;
+- consultation of blockchain transactions ;
+- consultation of wallet balances ;
+- consultation of application states of modules or smart contracts ;
+- interaction with smart-contracts ;
+- ...

-This project is a Discord bot mainly intended to be used for the [OKP4 Discord](https://discord.gg/okp4) server.
-It offers many features that help us keep the server running smoothly while providing many services to our community.
+This bot is currently used for the [OKP4 Discord](https://discord.gg/okp4) server, providing the many features that help us keep the server running smoothly while providing many services to our community.
+The aim is to provide the following range of features:

-The project also has a wider ambition to provide a general-purpose bot around the [Cosmos ecosystem](https://cosmos.network) that bridges Discord and the blockchains of that ecosystem.
-So stay tuned!
+- consultation of data spaces, including governance rules
+- consultation of the progress of a workflow execution
+- consultation of datset and service metadata
+- ...

 ## 📄 How to use